nickboucher/llvm-abom-experiments/README.md

 This repository contains 2 experiments: `real` and `artificial`.
 The real experiment builds a collection of real-world applications with ABOMs to measure build performance, while the artificial experiment builds a collection of generated artifical programs designed to validate the correctness and errors rates of ABOMs.

+> [!TIP]
+> If your docker environment has limited memory, the build process may fail.
+To fix this, add `--build-arg low_memory=1` to the docker build commands.

 ### Real Experiment

 To run these experiments, build the docker image and run the container.
 The container will output the results to the console.
 Experiments are run during the build process.